 Paralegal & Legal Assistant Jobs

-When Attorney Christine Gilsinan of Clayton, Missouri gave the keynote address for the St. Louis Association of Legal Assistants Day on May 10, 2000, she mentioned that the National Association for Legal Assistants traces the paralegal profession back to the 1960s.
+When Attorney Christine Gilsinan of Clayton, Missouri gave the keynote address for the St. Louis Association of Legal Assistants Day, she mentioned that the National Association for Legal Assistants traces the paralegal profession back to the 1960s.

 She was only partially kidding when she expressed a belief that paralegals surely must have existed before that time – after all, how could some of the most important moments in history possibly have happened without paralegals?